Sign Up

 • L = Low temperature: The relatively low tissue temperature in the distal aspects of the upper and lower extremities (a reduction of 1-1.5°C [2-3°F] from normal core body temperature) is responsible for the slower healing of wounds at these sites.

-Address healing impediments, especially nutrition, moisture, friction and shear.
+Address healing impediments, especially nutrition, moisture, temperature, friction, and shear.

 Use appropriate mnemonics to help guide wound bed preparation and wound healing approaches.

-Any topical wound therapy you select should show expected improvement in 2 to 4 weeks.
+Any topical wound therapy you select should show expected improvement in two to four weeks.
 If not, then re-evaluate the wound and evaluate for possible infection (quantitative tissue analysis).
 Consider measures to address etiologic and systemic factors (nutrition, shear, diabetes, or comorbid disease control).
-Change to another product.
-If the wound worsens or does not improve after doing these things, consider malignancy (biopsy for histopathology) or autoimmune disease(s) as potential contributing factors, such as Pyoderma Gangrenosum.
+Change to another product if necessary.
+If the wound worsens or does not improve after doing these things, consider malignancy (biopsy for histopathology) or autoimmune disease(s) as potential contributing factors, such as pyoderma gangrenosum.

-Summary.
-As stated before, many changes have occurred in health care over the past 20 years.
-Nursing care delivery, hospital organizational frameworks, quality improvement, financial coverages, not to mention technology (including electronic records), and perhaps the overall face of our present-day patient population.
-Nevertheless, despite multiple pressure ulcer prevention programs implemented nationwide, the incidence and prevalence (and the number of deaths attributed to pressure ulcers annually by the CDC) have not changed significantly in many facilities.
+As stated before, many changes have occurred in health care over the past 20 years, especially with nursing care delivery, hospital organizational frameworks, quality improvement, financial coverages, not to mention technology (including electronic records), and perhaps the overall face of our present-day patient population.
+Nevertheless, despite multiple prevention programs implemented nationwide, the incidence and prevalence (and the number of deaths attributed to PUs annually by the CDC) have not changed significantly in many facilities.
 Researchers need to determine why and develop innovative approaches to solve this dilemma.
-The effectiveness of pressure ulcer prevention and treatment interventions must be determined.
-Guidelines must be based on current, high-quality scientific evidence, and impediments to guideline implementation must be addressed.
-There are significant gaps in the scientific literature regarding pressure ulcer risk assessment, particularly regarding present-day populations and how pressure ulcer risk assessment may impact patient outcomes (Warner-Maron, 2015).
-New conceptual models of pressure ulcer development, risk assessment, and effective pressure ulcer prevention interventions may need to be developed.
+The effectiveness of prevention and treatment interventions must be determined.
+Guidelines must be based on current, high-quality scientific evidence, and impediments to implementation must be addressed.
+There are significant gaps in the scientific literature regarding PU risk assessment in different settings, particularly present-day populations, and how PU risk assessment may impact patient outcomes (Warner-Maron, 2015).
+New conceptual models of PU development, risk assessment, and effective prevention interventions may need to be developed.

 Case Study Scenario